Software Testing (Software Quality Assurance) is a unique IT job market

 WRQ Reflection

-Terminal Emulation Software that connects Windows users to applications on UNIX
+Terminal Emulation Software that connects Windows users to

 SQL